 In the examples below, we use the Downshift component and destructure from its result the getter props and state variables.
 The props returned by Downshift are used as follows:

-|Called with |
+|Call with |

 For a complete documentation on all the returned props, component props and more information check out the Github Page.